-Due in large part to their social status, and overall influence on the authorities, the names of the detainees were never publicly released after the fact.
-In addition, all publications mentioning the event were destroyed and banned from further coverage, leaving only folklore and a vague though negative association to the number 41 and the LGBTQ community in Mexico, as well as the legend of the 42nd guest, Ignacio De La Torre y Mier, son-in-law to then-President Porfirio Díaz.
+Due to their social status and overall influence in Mexico City, the names of the detainees were never publicly released.
+Plus, all publications mentioning the event were destroyed and banned from further coverage.
+That left only folklore and a vague though negative association with the number 41 and the LGBTQ+ community in Mexico.
+It also spurred the legend of the 42nd guest, Ignacio De La Torre y Mier.
+Son-in-law to then-President Porfirio Díaz.

-Frida Kahlo, poet Juana Inéz de la Cruz, both queer women whose contributions to Literature and art have cemented them as greats within Mexico’s vast history, are generally depicted as straight.
-Though tolerance for the LGBTQ community has (slowly) spread, history and religion are still seen as sacred and not to be questioned.
-This is especially harmful to queer kids coming to terms with their identity because it paints homosexuality as a relatively new development.
+In 2022, same-sex marriage became legal in Mexico.
+And though tolerance for the LGBTQ+ community has (slowly) spread, history and religion are still seen as sacred.
+This is especially harmful to queer kids coming to terms with their identity.
+The erasure of LGBTQ+ culture in Mexico paints homosexuality as a relatively new thing.

-Growing up I’d heard relatives occasionally refer to the number 41 when making some kind of tasteless gay joke.
-I didn’t know what it meant or where it came from, but going by tone alone, I could sense it was a homophobic slur of some sort.
-A few weeks ago, while reading on the Mexican Revolution of 1910, one name kept peripherally popping up, and this piqued my interest.
-One dive into a Google black hole later, I found myself reading through every small piece of information most of it in Spanish that I could find on this guy.
-Significant historical figures have always been whitewashed in favor of heterosexual culture, so it’s no surprise that even people briefly connected to, say, a former President would be difficult to successfully research.
+Growing up, I’d heard relatives occasionally refer to the number forty-one when making some tasteless gay joke.
+I didn’t know what it meant or where it came from.
+Still, going by tone alone, I could sense it was a homophobic slur of some sort.
+A few weeks ago, while reading about the Mexican Revolution of 1910, one name kept peripherally popping up.
+One dive into a Google black hole later, I found myself reading through every tiny piece of information, mainly in Spanish, that I could find on this guy.
+Significant historical figures have always been whitewashed in favor of heterosexual culture.
+So, it came as no surprise that even people briefly connected to a former President would be difficult to research.

 Born into a prominent family of sugar manufacturers, Ignacio De La Torre was brought up knowing only the best.
-He attended private schools in both Mexico and the U.S., and he was praised as a gifted student, furthermore, he was generally well-liked.
-At the age of 15, after his father’s passing, Ignacio took over the family business and ran it surprisingly well.
-The already fruitful franchise thrived further under his direction, due greatly to the tunnel vision like ambition young Ignacio possessed; a stubborn and competitive attitude toward business and finance that made him infamous for his reckless actions.
+He attended private schools in Mexico and the U.S., and he was praised as a gifted student.
+At 15, after his father’s passing, Ignacio took over the family business and ran it surprisingly well.
+The already fruitful franchise thrived further under his direction due to the ambition young Ignacio possessed.
+However, he had a stubborn and competitive attitude toward business and finance that made him infamous for his reckless actions.

-On one occasion, he even went as far as blocking a river channel that passed through his land for the sake of aesthetic, effectively causing multiple floods in the surrounding towns, yet he managed to avoid legal consequence; the incident was never even acknowledged by the authorities.
+On one occasion, he even went as far as blocking a river channel that passed through his land for aesthetic.
+The act effectively caused multiple floods in the surrounding towns.
+Still, ever the charmer, Ignacio managed to avoid legal consequences and was never even acknowledged by the authorities.

-More than business savvy, however, Ignacio was known for his recreational activities, often involving alcohol, and his affinity for men.
-Money allowed him to live lavishly as well as shamelessly, and while Mexico’s toxic general views on homosexuality were no less inflammatory then than they are now, his reputation as a well-respected businessman was never tattered.
+Ignacio was well-known for his recreational activities, often involving alcohol and his affinity for men.
+The money inherited by his father allowed him to live lavishly, as well as shamelessly.
+While Mexico’s toxic general views on homosexuality were no less inflammatory than they are now, his reputation as a well-respected businessman was never tattered.
 It helped that he was admired for his charisma.
-He was so charming, in fact, that President Porfirio Díaz offered Ignacio his daughter’s hand in marriage despite his problematic reputation.
+He was so charming that President Porfirio Díaz offered Ignacio his daughter’s hand in marriage, despite his problematic reputation.
 Ignacio accepted, but the marriage quickly took a turn.

-Only a few years after his involvement with the raid, Ignacio found himself connected to yet another public figure: future hero of the Mexican Revolution Emiliano Zapata.
+Only a few years after his involvement with the raid, Ignacio found himself connected to another public figure: the future hero of the Mexican Revolution, Emiliano Zapata.

-Emiliano Zapata was well known amongst peasant workers and farmers as an organizer of protests against Hacienda owners and the monopolizing of land and natural resources.
-He was also known for his extreme dislike of queer and effeminate men.
+Emiliano Zapata was well known amongst peasant workers and farmers as organizing protests against Hacienda owners and the monopolizing of land and natural resources.
+He also had an extreme dislike of queer and effeminate men.
 In addition, it was common knowledge that Zapata held a general dislike for Dictator Diaz, who was the personification of everything the agricultural movement was against.
 This was the primary source for public speculation regarding his connection to Ignacio De La Torre.

 A descendant of a long line of farmers, Zapata was an expert horse trainer.
-As such, he was hired by De La Torre to get his horses and stables in order.
-The pair spent a period of six months together, alone for the most part, before abruptly going their separate ways.
+He was hired by De La Torre to get his horses and stables in order.
+The pair spent six months together, alone for the most part, before abruptly going their separate ways.

-Of course whatever official records that may have existed documenting their encounter will likely never be found, as is the fate of most queer history.
-However, pieces of their connection have been discovered elsewhere; such as in prison records indicating that on one occasion, after the overthrow of Porfirio Díaz in 1911, Zapata personally had De La Torre freed from detainment.
-In addition, there is an account in Amada Díaz’s personal journals citing the discovery of her husband in a compromising position with Emiliano Zapata in the stables.
+Of course, whatever official records that may have existed documenting their encounter will likely never be found.
+As is the fate of most queer history.
+However, pieces of their connection have been discovered elsewhere.
+Prison records indicate that on one occasion, after the overthrow of Porfirio Díaz in 1911, Zapata personally had De La Torre freed from detainment.
+There is also an account in Amada Díaz’s journals citing the discovery of her husband in a compromising position with Emiliano Zapata in the stables.

-Having lost his influence due to his connection to the former President, De La Torre came to realize he was no longer held in as high regard, and his shenanigans landed him in jail on several occasions.
-In one particular instance, he attempted to pass himself off as Emiliano Zapata in order to pull off a grain manufacturing-related scheme.
+Having lost his influence due to his connection to the former President, De La Torre realized he was no longer held in high regard.
+As such, his shenanigans landed him in jail on several occasions.
+In one instance, he attempted to pass himself off as Emiliano Zapata to pull off a grain manufacturing-related scheme.
 Upon discovering this, Zapata had him arrested.
 This is speculated to have been what finally severed ties between them.

 Ignacio De La Torre died in New York in 1919 of complications during a surgery relating to a severe hemorrhoid condition.
 He had fled prosecution in 1913 for his suspected involvement in the assassination of President Francisco I. Madero.
 He left behind an obscene amount of debt and a tale as colorful as the man himself.

-Mexico is a country of rituals and tradition, and it is rich in culture.
-However, a large portion of that culture is rooted in Misogynist Patriarchal ideals and deeply religious beliefs that have heavily and negatively impacted the progression or lack thereof of LGBTQ rights.
-It has buried its queer history behind an antiquated belief system, and while our icons are loved and admired, their identities are nearly always erased.
+Mexico is a country of rituals and traditions, and it is rich in culture.
+Still, a large portion of that culture is rooted in misogynist, patriarchal ideals that have heavily impacted the progression of LGBTQ+ rights.
+The country has buried its queer history behind an antiquated belief system.
+While our icons are loved and admired, their identities are nearly always erased.

-Ignacio De La Torre was not a great painter or writer, and his wealth didn’t make him a philanthropist, but denying his connection to great figures does more harm than good.
-That being said, the extra elbow grease it takes to track down our past is all the more rewarding when it leads us to characters like De La Torre if only to assure ourselves and the world that we’ve always held a significant place in history.
+Ignacio De La Torre wasn’t the best painter or writer, and his wealth didn’t make him a philanthropist.
+But denying his connection to great figures does more harm than good.
+The extra elbow grease it takes to track down our past is all the more rewarding when it leads us to characters like De La Torre.
+If only to assure ourselves and the world that we’ve always held a significant place in history.

-Today, the national Latinx non-profit organization Honor41 is named in those who attended the dance.
-They work to promote “positive images of our community, creates awareness about our issues and builds an online family/community” and say that “by adopting 41 in our name, we take away the negative, oppressive power associated to the number; we educate others about this important moment in LGBTQ history; we honor their legacy, and honor our own lives and contributions to society.”
+Today, the national Latinx non-profit organization Honor41 is named after those who attended “The Dance of the Forty-One”.
+They work to promote “positive images of our community, creates awareness about our issues and builds an online family/community.”
+The non-profit also says that “by adopting 41 in our name, we take away the negative, oppressive power associated to the number.
+We educate others about this important moment in LGBTQ+ history.
+We honor their legacy, and honor our own lives and contributions to society.”